Glazenap (crater)

 Glazenap is a lunar impact crater that is located on the Moon's far side.
-It lies to the south-southwest of the huge walled plain Mendeleev, and to the northwest of the crater Pannekoek.
+It lies to the south-southwest of a huge walled plain called Mendeleev, and to the northwest of the crater Pannekoek.
 This crater is nearly circular, and has not been significantly eroded.
 However, a small crater lies across the northwestern rim.
 The loose material deposited along the inner walls has accumulated at the base in a ring of scree about the interior floor.